irenafeng/al-folio/_projects/uiowa-smolikove.md

 ---
 layout: page
 title: DNA repair
-description: University of Iowa, Dr. Sarit Smolikove
+description: Summer Intern, University of Iowa
 importance: 6
 category: research
 ---

+**Dr. Sarit Smolikove**, June 2013 - August 2013

 This research internship matched high school students with mentors in different labs, and I was placed in the Smolikove Lab at the University of Iowa.
 My primary role in this lab was to assist in a forward genetic screen to locate potential genes involved in alternate DNA repair pathways in *C. elegans*.
 I used RNA interference to target specific genes in order to achieve desired phenotypes.
 Additionally, for previously confirmed genes that could partially rescue embryonic lethality, I analyzed chromosome structure in oocytes using DAPI staining.

-**Duration:** June 2013 - August 2013

 ### Presentations